NyLan-1/Floppy_Disk_Labels/README.md

 # Floppy_Disk_Labels
 Some Floppy Disks Labels for Retro Computers

+PLEASE DO NOT USE THESE LABEL TO SELL FLOPPIES ON EBAY AS GENUINE...

 I initially created some Labels for MS-DOS 6.22 and Windows 98SE Boot Disk.
 Updated file for MS-DOS 6.2 variation